|

 2. PRF press release "MORE IRS/SCIENTOLOGY SECRETS REVEALED: THE

-'TAX COMPLIANCE MANUAL' (FIRST IN A SERIES)
+'TAX COMPLIANCE MANUAL' (FIRST IN A SERIES)," for details of

 corporate/Sea Org relationship; on the web at: